p1xlized/Hackathon2024App/README.md

 ``````

 Open Expo Go on Your Mobile Device and Scan the QR code displayed in the terminal using the Expo Go app on your mobile device.

+## Technologies Used

+#### React Native

+[React Native](https://reactnative.dev/) is a framework for building mobile applications using React and JavaScript.
+It allows you to create native mobile apps for both iOS and Android platforms.

+#### React Navigation

+[React Navigation](https://reactnavigation.org/) is a popular navigation library for React Native.
+It provides a customizable and easy-to-use navigation solution for building navigation structures in your mobile app.

+#### UI Kitten

+[UI Kitten](https://akveo.github.io/react-native-ui-kitten/) is a React Native framework for creating stunning UIs.
+It comes with a set of customizable components that follow the "Kitten Tricks" design system, making it easy to create beautiful and consistent user interfaces.

+#### Expo

+[Expo](https://expo.dev/) is a set of tools and services built around React Native to help you develop, build, and deploy your React Native applications more easily.
+It provides a variety of features, including a development server, build tools, and access to native APIs without requiring native code development.